avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 There is only one lineage of *V. cholerae* which causes epidemic cholera at present.
 This lineage is known as the **'7PET'** lineage (Figure 7).
 What do we mean when we say 7PET causes **'epidemic cholera'**?
-The word 'epidemic' is defined by the CDC as an unexpected increase in the number of disease cases in a specific geographical area;
+The word 'epidemic' is defined by the CDC (Centers for Disease Control and Prevention) as an unexpected increase in the number of disease cases in a specific geographical area;
 they say that an outbreak is defined in the same way but for a more limited geographic area (see the `CDC website`_).
 Here, when we say 7PET is epidemic-causing, we mean that 7PET can cause a very large increase in the number of cases of diarrhoeal illness caused by *V. cholerae* in a particular town/city/region over a relatively short period of time.